rakinishraq/prisma/README.md

 ### Wallpaper Engine
 - The provided value in the config above is the default installation path if purchased from Steam.
 - Set wal_engine to your Wallpaper Engine installation path.
 If left blank, Prisma will use win_wallpaper.exe as a fallback to set a single static wallpaper across all monitors (no animated or unique multi-monitor wallpaper support without Wallpaper Engine).
 - The monitors variable should contain all your monitors in the order they appear in Wallpaper Engine, represented by their resolutions (so if you have multiple with the same resolution, repeat it).
-This variable isn't used if Wallpaer Engine isn't installed.
+This variable isn't used if Wallpaper Engine isn't installed.
+- This tool sets the wallpaper behind Wallpaper Engine as all-black if "wal_engine_black" is enabled.
+This is to prevent a different wallpaper showing before Wallpaper Engine has time to start.
+An alternative is in progress since this (a) causes Window's automatic accent color (details in the "Windows 10/11 Theme" integration below) to be all-black and (b) running the tool again sets the template-based schemes as all-black.
+If you want ot enable this option:
+  1. For now, use the "Start with Windows in High Priority" and "Adjust Windows color" options in Wallpaper Engine's General tab in Settings to combat the former issue.
+  2. To prevent the latter issue, use the "--save" argument and "saved" variables (further details in the [CLI Usage section](https://github.com/rakinishraq/prisma#cli-usage) below) or only run once.
 ### Photo/Video Wallpapers
 - The wallpapers path should contain photos and videos to be randomly selected from daily.
 If you want to use different files for different resolution monitors, append \_WIDTHxHEIGHT to the end of the filename (like painter\_1920x1080.png and painter\_2560x1080.png).
 This currently supports JPGs, PNGs and MP4s.
 Files starting with exclamation points and all subfolders are ignored.
 More details in the [Common Uses section](https://github.com/rakinishraq/prisma#common-uses) below.
 - You must include variants for all resolutions of your different monitors if using multiple files.
 Otherwise, name the single file regularly (like painter.png).